CarolineCollins/Assignment-1-MSB1015/README.md

 https://w.wiki/8VY
 Searching WikiData for contains "coli" gives up many well-documented E Coli strains, eg. (Q24533466), which could be linked into the Enterobacteriaceae (Q380136) taxon.
-But I am aware that taxonomy of bacteria might be controversial.
+But I am aware that, while each individual genome contains between 4,000 and 5,500 genes, the total number of different genes among all of the sequenced E. coli strains (the pangenome) exceeds 16,000.

 To complete a reasonable assignment it will be necessary to generate WikiData links or pick another taxon.